telerik/fiddler-everywhere-docs/knowledge-base/capturing-python-traffic.md

 ## Using the Fiddler's Terminal

-The Fiddler Everywhere application allows starting a dedicated preconfigured terminal that automatically proxies HTTPS requests through the Fiddler proxy.
-The preconfigured terminal supports capturing from Python applications without additional configuration - Fiddler Everywhere sets everything.
+The Fiddler Everywhere application allows starting a dedicated terminal that automatically proxies HTTPS requests through the Fiddler proxy.
+The Fiddler's terminal supports capturing from Python applications without additional configuration - Fiddler Everywhere sets everything.

->important FIddler Everywhere preconfigured terminal supports Python version 3 and above, which was first introduced in 2009.
+>important FIddler Everywhere terminal supports Python version 3 and above, which was first introduced in 2009.
 Older versions of Python are unsupported.

 Steps needed to capture HTTPS traffic from a Python application: